Kartikgarg74/30DAYSML/DAY_15/README.md

   - [Building Neural Networks in TensorFlow](https://www.youtube.com/watch?v=tPYj3fFJGjk)

-If you find this repository useful, feel free to give it a star ⭐ and share your feedback.
-For questions or collaborations, reach out to me on [LinkedIn]([https://www.linkedin.com/in/kartik-garg-99a754252/])!
+If you find this repository useful, feel free to give it a star ⭐ and share your feedback and read the complete blog on my [Medium account](https://medium.com/@gargkartik74).
+For questions or collaborations, reach out to me on [LinkedIn](https://www.linkedin.com/in/kartik-garg-99a754252/)!